 One in five people suffer from obstructive sleep apnea, which is also referred to as sleep disordered breathing.
-Quality sleep is important for the body to heal itself, for growth to occur, and for optimal mental health.
-People who do not get enough sleep have increased risk of motor vehicle and work-related accidents.
-Our center screens for sleep-related breathing disorders.
-There are multiple ways to improve one's quality of sleep, including CPAP (Continuous Positive Airway Pressure) devices featuring a mask and a machine.
-For those who seek an alternative to the CPAP, customized oral appliances can be created and worn inside the mouth at night.
+Sleep apnea occurs when the airway is repeatedly blocked causing you to snore or gasp for air.
+Quality sleep is crucial for the body to heal itself, for growth to occur and for optimal health.

+The UT Dentistry Sleep Disorders Center screens for sleep-related breathing disorders with easy, painless at home screening.
+There are multiple ways to imporve one's quality of sleep, including CPAP (Continuous Positive Airway Pressure) devices featuring a mask and a machine.
+For alternatives to a CPAP, our experts offer a customized oral appliance to be worn inside the mouth at night.

 For additional information on sleep apnea, visit sleepeducation.org.